FISHERS OF MEN

 Open to all individuals, male and female, except;

 Any angler who has competed in:

 Those under 18 years of age, not fishing with a parent, must have written permission from a parent or guardian.
-Each competitor must hold a current membership.
+Each competitor in each tournament, including championships, must be a current Fishers of Men member in good standing.
+No membership is required for a legal substitute, as described in rule 16, fishing one tournament as a sub.
 Fishers of Men reserves the right to reject any entries which we feel are not in the best interest of the tournament.

-Fishers of Men weeknight division directors are eligible to compete in the division in which they are the director.
-The director and his/her partner do not have to pay an entry fee in their own division tournaments.
+Fishers of Men Weeknight Series directors are eligible to compete in the division in which they are the director.
+Entry fee for the director’s team is the same as all other teams in events.